nathangthomas/target_practice/README.md

 ## Functionality
 #### Iteration One
-Iteration 1 uses a LCD screen and two simple circuits to track how many times a target as been hit or missed.
+Iteration 1 uses a LCD screen and two simple circuits to track how many times a target as been hit or missed and displays the total hits and shots taken.

+I hope to interface this with a mobile app that can track and chart progress over time.
+A future iteration could gamify this featuring a multiplayer mode and incorporating multi colored lights themed on hits vs misses.

 ![IMG_2567](https://user-images.githubusercontent.com/47466067/80937937-56d99e00-8d94-11ea-80c6-dffba23b1623.jpg)